 Category juice is a major part of what we seek in this fake-baseball numbers racket, so it's a touch odd to suggest a player who currently has zero homers and zero stolen bases.
 Be that as it may, let's talk about Conor Gillaspie, anonymous Chicago hitter.

 All sorts of fun stats are on display with the Gillaspie page.
-That .389 average sure is pretty, though it's fueled by a crazy .402 BABIP.
+That .389 average sure is pretty, albeit it's fueled by a crazy .402 BABIP.
 But it's also a case of Gillaspie making his own luck: he's lacing a line drive 33.7 percent of the time.
 He cranked nine doubles and one triple over 101 at-bats (he missed some time with a hand injury).

 If you prorate Gillaspie's run-production stats to a full season, you get 84 runs and 90 RBIs.
 Okay, that plays.
 The surrounding lineup, one of the best in the majors, also helps the cause.
 It's a scoring-friendly park, as you know.